singlerider/lorenzotherobot/README.md

 # Lorenzotherobot
 A bot with personality

 Introducing Lorenzo - a Twitch chat/irc bot written in `Python` (2.6 / 2.7) with **FULL WHISPER SUPPORT** and more features than I care to count at this point.
-This implementation relies on the wonderful `twisted` ([https://twistedmatrix.com/](https://twistedmatrix.com/)) package that allows for hot event-driven bot action over multiple sockets at once.
+This implementation relies on a highly customized IRC connection library that allows for hot event-driven bot action over multiple sockets at once.

 ## Installation
 ### Virtual Environment